Appointments

 Our doctors usually hold surgeries on the following days:

-Dr Bond (Mon am - Well Woman Clinic), Thurs & Fri
+Dr Bond: (Monday am - Well Woman Clinic), Thursday and Friday

-Dr Smit Mon, Tues & (Weds pm - Well Woman Clinic)
+Dr Smit: Monday, Tuesday and (Wednesday pm - Well Woman Clinic)

 Nurse Appointments